 In the Illinois divorce process, either spouse has the option to file for dissolution of marriage since Illinois is a “no-fault” state.
-A term we hear often, especially in celebrity divorces, is “Irreconcilable Differences.”
+As Chicago divorce lawyers a term we hear often, especially in celebrity divorces, is “Irreconcilable Differences.”
 This term means that the court is generally not interested in who did what.
 The court is interested, however, in knowing if the marriage can be saved.

 In order for a judgment of dissolution of marriage to be entered, the court must find that your marriage has suffered an irretrievable breakdown, that past attempts to save your marriage have been unsuccessful and that future attempts to fix your marriage would be in vain.
 In fact, any future attempt would actually be against the best interests of your family.

 There is an irrebuttable presumption that the requirement for irreconcilable differences has been met if the parties have lived separate and apart, continuously, for at least six (6) months.

 STEP 1: Filing the Petition for Dissolution of Marriage with The Court

 One of the biggest deciding factors in how long your divorce will take comes down to the initial filing of the petition.
 In your Petition, you give the court the basic information about you, your spouse and your marriage.
 How old are you both?
 Where do you live?
 When did you get married?
 Are there minor children from the marriage?